Beginnings and Endings

 The magic footprint

-where a giant footprint is stamped
+in the place a giant footprint is stamped

 In our town, this is a living myth.